Lawn

-The term "lawn", referring to a managed grass space, dates to at least than the 16th century.
+The term "lawn", referring to a managed grass space, dates to at least the 16th century.
 With suburban expansion, the lawn has become culturally ingrained in some areas of the world as part of the desired household aesthetic.
 However, awareness of the negative environmental impact of this ideal is growing.
 In some jurisdictions where there are water shortages, local government authorities are encouraging alternatives to lawns to reduce water use.
 Researchers in the United States have noted that suburban lawns are "biological deserts" that are contributing to a "continental-scale ecological homogenization."
 Lawn maintenance practices also cause biodiversity loss in surrounding areas.
+Some forms of lawn, such as tapestry lawns, are designed partly for biodiversity and pollinator support.